 Calculating Without God

-The dictionary defines worry as a state about actual or potential problems.
+The dictionary defines worry as “a state of anxiety or uncertainty about actual or potential problems.”
 In essence, it is doubting God’s ability and trusting our inability.
-When we worry, we’re “calculating without God,” said evangelist Oswald Chambers.

 Are YOU calculating without God?

 God wants you to trust Him.
+That’s it!
 He knows what you need for each day ahead, and He will provide for your needs.

-Related reading: My New Year’s Resolution: I Will Live for God
+Related Post: My New Year’s Resolution: I Will Live for God

 1. A New Creation

 2 Corinthians 5:17 – “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”

 Ezekiel 36:26 – “I will give you a new heart and put a new spirit within you; I will take the heart of stone out of your flesh and give you a heart of flesh.”

 Psalm 98:1 – “Oh, sing to the Lord a new song!
 For He has done marvelous things; His right hand and His holy arm have gained Him the victory.”